-As observed in \cref{fig:training_dynamics_erm}, the initial phases of training for both networks emphasize color attribute (since bias is easy to learn), resulting in a notable enhancement in the decodability of color in both models.
-Also, as the training progresses, the decodability of the digit is higher in a 3-layer model when compared to a 5-layer model.
-Hence, the disparity in decodability between color and digit attributes becomes significantly more pronounced in a 5-layer MLP in comparison to a 3-layer MLP.
-Drawing upon these observations, our intuition is as follows: the significant gap in the linear decodability of bias and core attributes in the deep models might incline them towards favoring bias attributes while providing shallow models the opportunity to focus on core attributes when forced to capture distinct information.
+As observed in \cref{fig:training_dynamics_erm}, the initial phases of training for both networks emphasize color attribute (since bias is easy to learn), leading to notable improvements in color decodability for both models.
+Also, as training progresses, the 3-layer model exhibits higher digit decodability compared to the 5-layer model.
+Hence, the difference in decodability between color and digit attributes becomes more pronounced in the 5-layer compared to the 3-layer MLP.
+This again confirms the prediction of our \cref{thm:drd} that when two attributes equally minimize the empirical risk, a deeper network is more likely to select the one with a lower rank, while a shallower network will try to accommodate as much of both as possible.
+Based on these observations, the deep models may prefer bias attributes, while shallow models focus on core attributes when tasked with capturing distinct information.

 This prompts us to explore whether similar behavior can be induced in models of equal depth.
 In this scenario, both models, undergoing ERM training, may exhibit a similar trend, with the disparity in decodability between biased and core attributes becoming nearly identical in both models due to same depth.
-Consequently, when we compel each model to learn distinct information, either model may capture biased or core attributes, or they might even divide the attribute information between them.
-This leads to a loss of control over the bias identification process.
-We also present empirical evidence in \cref{sec:ablation studies} to support these claims.
-Therefore, using models of different depths introduces an inductive bias suitable for the bias identification process, where deep and shallow models tend to capture biased and core attributes, respectively.
-Based on this rationale, we introduce the DeNetDM framework.
+Consequently, when compelling each model to learn distinct information, they may capture biased or core attributes, or even divide attribute information between them, leading to a loss of control over the bias identification process.
+We also present empirical evidence in \cref{tab:effect-depth-difference} to support these claims.
+Therefore, using models of different depths introduces an inductive bias suitable for the bias identification process.